Rust-GPU/SPIRV-Tools/porting-plan.md

 - Mapping of large switch-based operand logic into data-driven Rust structures without performance regressions.

 ## Next Up
-1. Land the lexer/token infrastructure inside `spirv-tools-core::assembly`, complete with unit tests that cover identifiers, punctuation, and quoted literals.
-This unblocks the parser.
+1. Layer the typed operand/instruction builder on top of the lexer so we can start translating single instructions and module headers, emitting diagnostics through `ContextHandle`.
-2. Layer the typed operand/instruction builder on top of the lexer so we can start translating single instructions and module headers, emitting diagnostics through `ContextHandle`.
+2. Teach the Rust assembler driver to consume that typed representation, including ID assignment/preservation, while keeping the C++ fallback until parity is proven.
 3. After the assembler path is online, replicate the context plumbing inside the disassembler and ensure GN/Bazel builds can opt into the Rust implementation alongside CMake.